stepci/stepci/docs/guides/oauth.md

 OAuth is used widely for authorization in applications and websites, allowing seamless integration and secure connections between different services.

-You can call an OAuth-protected endpoint by utilizing the OAuth auth type in a HTTP step
+You can call an OAuth-protected endpoint by utilizing the OAuth auth type in a HTTP step.

+This will execute a POST request to the given token endpoint with the given authentication data.
+As some IdPs require the data to be sent in different format, you can specify the `contentType` as an option.

 ```yaml
 version: "1.1"